If you can’t hack the game, you’ll have to resort to the next best thing:

 Bonus Point: Try mixing in Theacrine, a caffeine-like stimulant believed to even out the administration of caffeine when taken together.
 Nootropic products like Study Juice have picked up on this, potentially enhancing the benefits of this basic stack.
 More on L-Theanine.

-- L-Tyrosine acts as a precursor to feel-good neurotransmitters epinephrine, norepinephrine, dopamine & serotonin.
+- L-Tyrosine acts as a precursor to feel-good neurotransmitters epinephrine, norepinephrine, dopamine, and serotonin.

 - The brain burns L-Tyrosine when it’s stressed.

-Thus supplementing L-Tyrosine during stressful moments may help maintain focus & mental performance, so you don’t “lose your cool.”
-It has been shown to improve cognitive performance & reduce blood pressure throughout “combat training courses.”
+Thus supplementing L-Tyrosine during stressful moments may help maintain focus and mental performance, so you don’t “lose your cool.”
+It has been shown to improve cognitive performance and reduce blood pressure throughout “combat training courses.”
 And it has been shown to maintain cognition during “extended wakefulness.”
 Here’s to gaming all night, every day.
 More on L-Tyrosine.

 Citicoline isn’t just one but two nootropics, supplying two important precursor compounds:

-- Choline – converts to acetylcholine & phosphatidylcholine.
+- Choline – converts to acetylcholine and phosphatidylcholine.

 - Cytidine – converts to uridine, nucleotide base to RNA.